preet-beniwal/VenomPhylo-Pipeline/README.md

 ## 🔬 Future Work & Scaling

-Currently, this pipeline serves as a proof-of-concept validated on a single species (*Naja naja*).
+Currently, this pipeline serves as a proof-of-concept validated on a single species.

 The next phase involves expanding the data engine to automatically loop through the **"Big Four" medically significant Indian venomous snakes** (*Naja naja, Bungarus caeruleus, Daboia russelii, Echis carinatus*).
 This will enable a comprehensive comparative analysis of venom evolution across all major Indian species, directly supporting antivenom research.